vivid-labs/vivid-landing-template/README.md

 # Vivid Landing Page Template

-This is a ready to use template for any landing page you need!
+This is a ready to use template for any landing page you need, built with React, NextJS, and Tailwind CSS.

 Modelled after the [Vivid landing page](https://vivid.lol).